hadmacker/asd_notes/README.md

 * **Psychiatry**: The science of the _mind_ specializing in psychological (behavioural) disorders.
 * **Psychopathy**: Mental illness or disorder
 * **Scripts**: rehearsed patterns used by a neurodivergent individual to exhibit a neurotypical response to a situation.
 See also: _Masking_.
+* **Social pragmatics**:
+  * Social pragmatics refers to the social use of language and how individuals interact with others.
+This includes what we say, how we say it, our body language, taking turns in conversation, showing interest in another person’s comments and ideas, and even knowing when not to talk!
+Pragmatic skills are central to how we communicate with others and participate in social groups, such as our families and communities.
+Pragmatic skills are vital for communicating our personal thoughts, ideas and feelings.
+[ChildrensTherapyPlace.com](https://childrenstherapyplace.com/heck-social-pragmatics/#:~:text=Social%20pragmatics%20refers%20to%20the,knowing%20when%20not%20to%20talk!)
+* [Somatic Symptom Disorder](https://www.psychiatry.org/patients-families/somatic-symptom-disorder): The individual has excessive worries, feelings and behaviors relating to the physical (somatic) symptoms.
+Sometimes people experience the symptoms even though they do not have a diagnosed medical condition.
+  * Some examples: High anxiety may result in vomiting even without a medical issue present.
+Or a headache or cramps.
 * **Sullivan, Ruth Christ**: A founder of Autism Society of America (formerly National Society for Autistic Children, NSAC)[Wikipedia](https://en.wikipedia.org/wiki/Ruth_C._Sullivan)
 * **Stimming**: self-stimulatory behaviour, can be used to regulate or regain self control [See: betterhelp.com](https://www.betterhelp.com/advice/adhd/what-is-stimming-adhd-and-possible-behavioral-issues)
   * Stimming is not necessarily "bad" and may be allowed to continue if it does not interfere with life [Source: psychiatry.org](https://www.psychiatry.org/News-room/APA-Blogs/Understand-Stimming-Repetitive-Behaviors-Purpose)